Welcome to Brentwood Learning Commons

-Come check out the great books and new furniture in the library!
+Come check out the great books and comfy furniture in the library learning commons!

-In addition to the great books in our library, we also have great new tables, chairs and bookshelves.
-You can come check these out too!
-The library is a great place to study, read, work with others or just hang out.
+In addition to the great books in the library learning commons, it is also a great place to study, read, work with others or just hang out.

-Thanks to the support of our administration, our parent council and all of the Brentwood families, we have a newly decorated library!
+Thanks to the support of our administration, our parent council and all of the Brentwood families, we have a fantastic space!
 There are now places for either working at a table, sharing a good story with friends on a couch or curling up with a book on a bean bag!
-We invite everyone to come see our new space!
+We invite everyone to come see our great space!

 If you are interested in reading free ebooks online, Brentwood has a handful of new ebooks you can borrow.
-To borrow ebooks, you can visit Brentwood's FollettShelf (username: firstnamelastname / password: last four digits of your Alberta Student Number, which Mrs. Eng can provide).
+Visit the library for more information.

 You can also visit the following websites for ebooks (note: you will need a username and password for TumbleBooks and BookFlix as well):